Planning

 Voter-approved bond funds can be spent on new construction, additions, remodeling, site improvements, athletic facilities, playgrounds, buses, furnishings, equipment, and technology.
 Funds raised through the sale of bonds cannot be used on operational expenses such as employee salaries and benefits, school supplies, and textbooks.
 Bond funds must be kept separate from operating funds and must be audited by an independent auditing firm.

-What are the key investments the bond focuses on?
+What are the key investments the bonds focus on?

 Questions?